2016–17 Los Angeles Kings season

-The 2016–17 Los Angeles Kings season was the 50th season (49th season of play) for the National Hockey League franchise that was established on June 5, 1967.
+The 2016–17 Los Angeles Kings season was the 50th season (49th season of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967.
 The Kings did not qualify for the 2017 Stanley Cup playoffs, finishing with 86 points.

 In March 2017, former Calgary Flames star Jarome Iginla signed with the Kings to play the remainder of the season there.
 Iginla retired after the season.
 Later that same month, longtime broadcaster Bob Miller announced he would retire after the season.
 This season would also be the last for head coach Darryl Sutter and general manager Dean Lombardi, who would both be fired after the Kings' final regular season game.